ser94mor/self-driving-car-using-ros/PROJECT_README.md

 * This is not robust enough, the thresholds need to be adjusted always.
 * Doesnt work properly on real world data as there is lot of noise.

+### Real World (Test Lot) --- YOLOv3-tiny (You Only Look Once)
+We used this approach for real world.
+TODO:write about it

 ### Real World (Test Lot) --- SSD (Single Shot Detection)
 We need to solve both object detection - where in the image is the object, and object classification --- given detections on an image, classify traffic lights.